 The Tax Cuts and Jobs Act (TCIA) created a new investment called an Opportunity Zone on December 22, 2017.
 This Act encourages taxpayers to invest capital through private investments.
 Investing in businesses and real estate in distressed communities spurs economic development.
-Many real estate investors who have used 1031 exchanges are curious about this new real estate investment possibility.
-The new regulations have opened up more great options for real estate investors and warrants discussion.
+Many real estate investors who have used 1031 exchanges are curious about this new possibility.
+The new regulations have opened up great options for investors and warrants discussion.
 Many of our clients have asked us which is the right way to go.

 Should I do a 1031 exchange or an Opportunity Zone investment?

 Below is a chart comparing a 1031 Exchange to investing in an Opportunity Zone.
 Both are tax-deferred strategies that have different requirements and benefits.